primefaces/primefaces/ISSUE_TEMPLATE.md

 ## 1) Environment
 - PrimeFaces version:
-- Does it work on the newest PrimeFaces version?
+- Does it work on the newest released PrimeFaces version?
+Version?
+- Does it work on the newest sources in GitHub?
+(Build by source -> https://github.com/primefaces/primefaces/wiki/Building-From-Source)
 - Application server + version:
 - Affected browsers: